F-1 Visa to Green Card: How You Can Go From Student to Permanent Resident

 This visa is for:

-• Skilled workers with at least 2 years of experience or training
+• Skilled workers with at least two years of experience or training

 • Professionals with a bachelor’s degree